Jummit/otome-os/README.md

 * Commands can be called to return a list
 * Arguments are commands that return lists
 * The result of the root is shown
-* Commands have no side effects
-* Output of commands is sent to system, which has a separate command syntax

 ## TODO